-Description clinical Cancer diagno structu Melanoma is reported histopathologically and staged histopathologically, clinically and radiologically in accordance with the latest 8th edition AJCC Cancer Staging Manual 2017 Amin et al 2017.
+Description Melanoma is reported histopathologically and staged histopathologically, clinically and radiologically in accordance with the latest (8th edition) AJCC Cancer Staging Manual 2017 (Amin et al 2017).
 The pathology report for the diagnosis of primary cutaneous melanoma and lymph node metastases is structured and includes a minimum data set for TNM staging and other variables thought to affect clinical behaviour and survival.
 Rationale Formal staging of cancer is fundamental in providing clinicians and patients with prognostic information, developing treatment strategies and directing and analysing clinical trials.
-Staging of cutaneous melanoma continues to evolve through identification and careful analysis of potential prognostic factors Gershenwald et al 2017.
+Staging of cutaneous melanoma continues to evolve through identification and careful analysis of potential prognostic factors (Gershenwald et al 2017).
 Pathologic assessment of a tissue biopsy is a critical aspect in the multidisciplinary management of melanoma patients.
 Such assessment establishes a definitive diagnosis in most cases, and provides information that, to a major extent, influences patient prognosis and directs the next stages of management.
 Consistency of reporting is improved by the use of discrete data elements.
 Structured pathology reports are more likely to be complete and therefore more usable for clinicians' purposes, which also improves decision-making for melanoma treatment.
 This type of reporting also allows for easy retrieval of data elements for a variety of uses, including audit, the NZCR and research.
 Synoptic reports may include a 'comments' or 'microscopic' section, which allows description of an unusual morphology and immunohistochemical stains.
 Good practice 3.3.1 The AJCC guidelines are adopted. points 3.3.2 The lesion is sectioned and examined histologically after formalin fixation and paraffin embedding.
-3.3.3 For accurate assessment of T1a, T1b and T2 lesions, at least three levels not simply serial sections of the biopsy tissue are examined.
+3.3.3 For accurate assessment of T1a, T1b and T2 lesions, at least three levels (not simply serial sections) of the biopsy tissue are examined.
 Breslow thickness in lesions in and around the 1-mm mark is critical for T1-T2 staging.
 Three to six levels are commonly obtained, and multiple are recommended.
 3.3.4 Pathologists reporting melanocytic lesions and melanoma have undergone adequate training, participate in regular continuing medical education in this field and have ready access to a second opinion for difficult cases.
-3.3.5 A synoptic melanoma report for melanoma primaries such as that developed by the RCPA or CAP is strongly recommended for routine use to support national consistency and the NZCR database refer Appendix 2.2 and 2.3 for the RCPA form and CAP form for fields required .
+3.3.5 A synoptic melanoma report for melanoma primaries such as that developed by the RCPA or CAP is strongly recommended for routine use to support national consistency and the NZCR database (refer Appendix 2.2 and 2.3 for the RCPA form and CAP form for fields required).
 3.3.6 An indication as to whether the case has been reported to the NZCR is included on the report.

-Good practice points (continued) 3.3.7 Recommendations based on the current literature for diagnostic, prognostic and therapeutic molecular testing are as follows: ancillary diagnostic molecular techniques for example, CGH, FISH, GEP may be used to assist diagnosis for equivocal melanocytic neoplasms. routine molecular testing, including GEP, for prognostication is discouraged until better use criteria are defined.
-The application of molecular information for clinical management, for example, sentinel human node oligibility follows up and (or therapeutic phoice is not). lymph node eligibility, follow-up and/or therapeutic choice is not recommended beyond a clinical study or trial. testing of the primary cutaneous melanoma for oncogenic mutations for example, BRAF, NRAS is not recommended in the absence of metastatic disease.
+routine molecular testing, including GEP, for prognostication is discouraged until better use criteria are defined.
+The application of molecular information for clinical management, for example, sentinel lymph node eligibility, follow-up and/or therapeutic choice is not recommended beyond a clinical study or trial. testing of the primary cutaneous melanoma for oncogenic mutations (for example, BRAF, NRAS) is not recommended in the absence of metastatic disease.
 There is insufficient evidence to recommend routine molecular profiling assessment for baseline prognostication.
-Evidence is also lacking around the use of molecular classification to alter patient management beyond current guidelines for example, NCCN and AAD.
-The criteria for and the utility of prognostic molecular testing, including GEP, in aiding clinical decision-making for example, SLNB eligibility, surveillance intensity and/or therapeutic choice needs to be evaluated in the context of clinical studies or trials.
-BRAF testing should be performed for stage III and IV patients if it will impact future management, that is, use of BRAF/MEK inhibitors.
+Evidence is also lacking around the use of molecular classification to alter patient management beyond current guidelines (for example, NCCN and AAD).
+The criteria for and the utility of prognostic molecular testing, including GEP, in aiding clinical decision-making (for example, SLNB eligibility, surveillance intensity and/or therapeutic choice) needs to be evaluated in the context of clinical studies or trials.
+BRAF testing should be performed for stage III and IV patients if it will